 Our seder is a wonderful occasion for both children and adults.
 If you are visiting Cornwall during Pesach and wish to join us, please contact Anne Hearle on 01736 731686 for details.

 One last thing.
-This year the seder begins on Erev Shabbat, so we will have both Shabbat and Yom Tov candles to light.
+This year the seder begins on Erev Shabbat, so we will be lighting candles for both Shabbat and Yom Tov.
 Please bring with you your candlesticks, candles and kiddish cup.
 We will then have two mitzvot for the price of one, plus a beautiful seder table covered with joyous lights.